dibyendumajumdar/ravi-compiler/docs/linear-ir.md

 # Linear IR

-The compiler generates an intermediate representation.
-Thid document describes the IR.
+The compiler generates an intermediate representation (IR).
+This document describes the IR.

 The code for each function is translated to linear IR.
 Each function is represented as a `proc`.
 Each `proc` has a set of `basic blocks` - there are two distinguished basic blocks, the `entry` block and the